Canon 40D vs Nikon D750

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 40D and Nikon D750 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 40D does not offer wifi capability.
+In contrast, the 40D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 40D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 40D was succeeded by the Canon 50D.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.
+Both the 40D and the D750 have been discontinued, but can regularly be found used on eBay.
+The 40D was replaced by the Canon 50D, while the D750 was followed by the Nikon D780.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 40D and the Nikon D750?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 40D: